wp-plugins/eshortcodes/readme.txt

 === eShortcodes ===
 Contributors: Rich Pedley
 Donate link: http://quirm.net/download/
-Tags: short, code, shortcode, gallery, caption,eshortcode Requires at least: 3.0
+Tags: short, code, shortcode, gallery, caption, eshortcode Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 1.0
+Stable tag: 1.1

 A framework to ease the end users experience with shortcodes.
 2 are included by default - gallery and caption.